shamanthhegde2/portfolio/README.md

 # portfolio
-adding css to the website
+learning css and implementing it